haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cache/page-caching/private-content.md

 Do _not_ use the `$_isScopePrivate` property in your blocks.
 This property is obsolete and won't work properly.
 </div>

 Replace private data in blocks with placeholders (using [Knockout](http://knockoutjs.com/documentation/introduction.html){:target="&#95;blank"} syntax).
-The init scope on the root element is `data-bind="scope: 'compareProducts'"`, where you define the scope name (`compareProducts` in this example) in your {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}layout{% endglossarytooltip %}.
+The init scope on the root element is `data-bind="scope: 'compareProducts'"`, where you define the scope name (`compareProducts` in this example) in your {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}布局{% endglossarytooltip %}.

 Initialize the component as follows: